ekurtgl/basler_arduino/readme.md

 `Downloading index library_index.tar.bz2`

+First, make sure the serial monitor is closed.

-End arduino processes in the system monitor or kill their pids, and delete `/home/<username>/.arduinoIDE/arduino-cli.yaml` file.
+If it doesn't solve the problem, end arduino processes in the system monitor or kill their pids, and delete `/home/<username>/.arduinoIDE/arduino-cli.yaml` file.

 # Software Troubleshoot